 As per general accounting rules, we have to ensure that our Debits= Our Credits

-Difference Between Par Value of Stock and Market Value
+Difference Between the Par Value of Stock and Market Value

 Following are some of the differences between the value of stock and market value:

-- The value of the stock is its fixed value which remains unchanged throughout whereas the market value of the stock keeps on fluctuating due to many reasons such as stock market conditions, demands, etc.
+- The value of the stock is its fixed value which remains unchanged throughout, whereas the stock’s market value keeps on fluctuating due to many reasons, such as stock market conditions, demands, etc.

-- The value of a stock is the value at which the stock is listed on the stock exchange whereas the market value of a stock is the value at which the share is bought or sold in the capital market.
+- The value of a stock is the value at which the stock is listed on the stock exchange, whereas the market value of a stock is the value bought or sold in the capital market.

-- The value of the stock is always less than the market value of the stock of the company whereas the market value of the stock is always greater than the value of the stock.
+- The value of the stock is always less than the market value of the stock of the company, whereas the stock’s market value is always greater than the value of the stock.